15 Facts You Never Knew About Valentine’s Day

 If we were anatomically correct when we drew hearts, the result would be a complex clump of valves and muscles.
 While the shape we’re more familiar with is a lot easier to draw, no one really knows the origin of the heart shape.
 One possibility is that it resembles the now-extinct plant silphium.
 Once found in the African city-state Cyrene, the plant was used as food coloring, a cough syrup, and most notably, a contraceptive.
 The shape’s association with sex eventually turned into one of love.
 The other suggestion is actually anatomical in nature.
 Some have thought the shape to be a representation of breasts, buttocks, sexual organs, or an inaccurate depiction of a real heart.
 Here are a few romantic movies to watch for Valentine’s Day.

 Back in the Victorian era, people expressed their emotions through floriography, or the language of flowers.
 Giving a certain kind of flower conveyed a specific message, and red roses meant romance.
 Today, they carry that same symbol of romance—and they’re really cheap.
 The United States buys huge quantities from large farms in Colombia and Ecuador, where the cost of labor is low.
 Then they’re transported on refrigerated planes and arrive stateside in just three or four days.
 The reason these summer flowers bloom in February?
 Growers control what temperature they’re stored at to make them open in time for Valentine’s Day.
 In need of more Valentine’s Day facts?
 Here’s what different rose colors mean.

 Red has long been considered the color of passion and sexuality, and science can now confirm it.
 A study by University of Rochester psychologists found that men viewed women wearing red or standing in front of a red background as significantly more attractive and sexually desirable than women wearing or standing in front of different colors.
 Women felt the same way about men wearing red.
 The color also symbolizes confidence, spontaneity, and determination—all important factors in a romantic pursuit.
-Here are some surprising scientific reasons for sexual attraction.
+This easy trick will reveal whether someone is attracted to you or not.